 Dancing with Hips

-In practice, the hips don’t need to be turned much.
-A 45° rotation of the hips is sufficient for her to place her right leg on his right or her left leg on his left, although some movements, such as molinete and back sacada, require greater rotation of the hips.
-From an aesthetic standpoint, however, exaggerated hip rotation can accentuate feminine characteristics.
-As a result, in certain styles women deliberately turn their hips wider for enhanced expression.
+In most cases, dramatic hip rotation isn’t necessary.
+A 45° turn is usually sufficient for the woman to step with her right leg to the man’s right side or with her left leg to his left.
+However, certain figures—such as the molinete and back sacada—require a broader range of hip rotation.
+From an artistic standpoint, more pronounced hip movements can highlight feminine characteristics.
+As a result, some women deliberately turn their hips wider for enhanced expression.

-Dissociation at the hips—pivoting the lower body while keeping the upper body parallel to the partner—takes some practice to master, but it is a fundamental skill that a tango woman must develop.
-A woman's tango can be truly stunning only if she can execute hip rotation flawlessly.
-This is also true for a man, as the competence to swivel his hips helps him maintain good physical connection with the woman and enhances his ability to use his torso to lead her.
-The rule of tango is that your torso must always face your partner's torso, no matter on which side of you she or he is or moving to.
-Therefore all tango dancers must be proficient in this technique (see Dissociation and Gear Effect).
+Dissociation at the hips—rotating the lower body while keeping the upper body aligned with the partner—takes some practice to master, but it is essential for all tango dancers.
+A woman’s dance becomes truly striking when she can execute hip rotation with precision and ease.
+The technique also benefits the leader: the ability to swivel the hips supports a strong connection and enhances his ability to lead with the torso.
+The guiding principle is that your torso must always face your partner, regardless of where they are in relation to you.
+Therefore all tango dancers must be proficient in this technique.

 May 19, 2023